bitshifter-1/bitshifter-1.github.io/_posts/2025-05-22-c3-c-tradition.md

 For a language designer who is advocating only [innovating if there is no other option](https://c3.handmade.network/blog/p/8682-some_language_design_lessons_learned), it's clear that
 Lernö must have felt that adding error handling was a must-have improvement.

+## Compile time and operator overloading

+Aside from error handling, the major difference compared to C is the macro system.
+Gone is the trusty – but problematic - C preprocessor, replaced by compile time macros similar to Zig.
+Although whereas Zig’s comptime is sometimes somewhat implicit, C3's macros are clearly inspired by the C preprocessor in that the compile time statements are orthogonal in style to runtime code, which has been both applauded and criticized.

+Operator overloading is noteworthy in that neither Odin nor Zig – the other two most C-like alternatives – have been interested in implementing it.
+Andrew Kelley expressing it to be in violation to Zig's philosophy.
+It's interesting that C3 chooses to be more similar to Jai and V, both of which support operator overloading.

 ## Still small and evolving

 While Odin and Zig are fairly stable feature wise (and V at least intending to be so), C3 is still refining  itself.
 While the language is stable enough to only have breaking releases for dot-1 increments, it's still evolving with operator overloading for arithmetics only added in a recent release.